obedsims/bristol_net_zero/README.md

 ## Overview

-All input data are and model specification are in the Model folder.
-In particular, timeseries data are in the 'timeseries_data' sub-folder, whilst location and tech specifications are the 'locations_2030' and 'techs_2030' folders respectively.
+The model specification is contained in the model.yaml file.
+Timeseries data are contained in the 'timeseries_data' sub-folder, whilst location and tech specifications are the 'locations_2030' and 'techs_2030' folders respectively.

 ## Data Sources